raphaelcruzeiro/jquery-notebook/README.md

 # jQuery-Notebook
-**A simple, clean and elegant WYSIWYG rich text editor for web aplications**
-**Note:** Check out the fully functional demo and examples [here](http://raphaelcruzeiro.github.io/jquery-notebook/).
+**A simple, clean and elegant WYSIWYG rich text editor for web aplications** **Note:** Check out the fully functional demo and examples [here](http://raphaelcruzeiro.github.io/jquery-notebook/).
 # Usage

-**Prerequisites:** jQuery-Notebook's default styling uses [FontAwesome](http://fontawesome.io/) draw the icons on the _context bubble_.
-You can download FontAwesome [here](http://fontawesome.io/assets/font-awesome-4.0.3.zip) or link to the CDN.
+**Prerequisites:** jQuery-Notebook's default styling [FontAwesome](http://fontawesome.io/) draw the icons on the _context bubble_.
+You can install both FontAwesome and jQUery-Notebook through bower with the following command:

+`bower install jquery-notebook font-awesome`

+Alternatively, you can download FontAwesome [here](http://fontawesome.io/assets/font-awesome-4.0.3.zip) or link to the CDN.

 ##### Add the FontAwesome css and jQuery-Notebook css to you page _head_: